Ruchthedarkshadow/Ruchthedarkshadow/README.md

 hello I'm Ruchika
-- 👀 I’m interested in ...
+- 👀 I’m interested in Machine learning & Data science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Artificial Intelligence
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on project realted to AI/ML
 - 📫 you can contact me : ruchika.raj01@trigma.in or rajruchika1410@gmail.com

 <!---